alexdao04/spotify-analytics/README.md

    An OAuth token cache is created at `.spotify_cache/user_01.json`.
 Use a different `user_XX` ID for each participant.

+7. The Spotify integration tests are meant to confirm that everything's set up correctly.
-7. Run the remaining Spotify integration tests only after configuring your credentials and redirect URI:
+   They are to be used after configuring your credentials and redirect URI:
    ```bash
    RUN_SPOTIFY_INTEGRATION=1 python3 test_spotify_api.py
    ```